 “We’re heading toward a dissolution of the United States,” Paddy told his fellow patrollers.
 “But in a sense, that could be for the better because it may lead to a white ethno-state.
 That’s ultimately what we want.
 We want an ethno-state for our people, a strong nation-state that’s well-defended but at peace with the world.”

 “What would the criteria of citizenship be for this ethno-state?”
-I interrupted.
+I asked.

 “I’m just going to come out and say it,” Paddy said.
 “The criteria of citizenship would be based on race.
 It would be based on [being] white.
 Absolutely.
 One hundred percent.”